Ahmad-AlSubaie/CS499-DL-debaising/README.md

 # WIP!
-This is a template provided by Papers with code.
-This is intended as a well documneted archive of my senior research project, to be submited for publication at a later data.
+This is intended as a documneted archive of my senior research project, to be submited for publication at a later data.
+It is publicly avalible with the intent of sharing with Professors, Researcher, and my peers.

 >📋  A template README.md for code accompanying a Machine Learning paper